 Types of the Shop

-Also, some auto body shops aim only at common car fixes but don’t do truck linings.
+Some auto body shops aim only at common car fixes but don’t do truck linings.
 Other places focus on vehicle improvements such as bed liners and rust protection.
 It’s wise to pick a store that knows how to do Rhino Linings right!
-Picking the wrong shop can lead to extra costs later on if they mess up the job.

 Color Customization